kaustubhd93/exp-labs/learning-kubernetes/notes.md

 - These co-located containers form a single cohesive unit of service—for example, one container serving data stored in a shared volume to the public, while a separate sidecar container refreshes or updates those files.
 The Pod wraps these containers, storage resources, and an ephemeral network identity together as a single unit.
 - Refer https://kubernetes.io/docs/concepts/workloads/pods/#how-pods-manage-multiple-containers
 - Pods also have initContainers.
 As the name suggests these are run before the main container starts.
 They are actually like regular containers except they always run to completion and each initContainer should complete successfully before the next one starts.
 Refer https://kubernetes.io/docs/concepts/workloads/pods/init-containers/#understanding-init-containers
+- Also, init containers do not support lifecycle, livenessProbe, readinessProbe, or startupProbe because they must run to completion before the Pod can be ready

 > NOTE: Grouping multiple co-located and co-managed containers in a single Pod is a relatively advanced use case.
 You should use this pattern only in specific instances in which your containers are tightly coupled.